Alert. The SSL feature (HTTP to HTTPS) box produced erroneous results between 23 Sept and 02 Oct.

 hopefully, get past a temporary scan problem, or click the next page to jump over the problem.

-A restart will quickly check existing results from the beginning,
+When there are multiple pages, a "Restart Scan" button is available and will quickly check existing results from the beginning,

 skipping any that are already scanned, and won't alter existing scan results on the server.